remnantsofred/tutoria_interview_project/README.md

 1. We will provide you with a Docker environment.
 Ensure that you have Docker installed and up to date.
 2. Open the Doceker app and make sure that your Docker environment is running.
 3. In the terminal, run ```docker compose up```.
+4. You should be able to see the base rails application by going to localhost:3000 in your browser

 ## Rails and Make Commands
 To run Rails commands, you can use Make commands.